rkvsraman/jsdoc/README.md

 #### Running JSDoc with Node.js

-In the cloned directory run
+In the cloned directory run.

    ./generateDocs.sh

+This will run google-chrome and open the generated page.
+Look at HelperSet documentation to see the work in progress.

 By default, the generated documentation is saved in a directory named `out`.